ClimaTree/.github/profile/README.md

 ## Project Objective :seedling:
 The objective of this project is to generate species-level sensitivity maps for most sampled (ITRDB) and threatened tree species that capture exposure and sensitivity to illustrate spatial variation in response to climate change.

-Our initial goals:
+This project utilized processed versions of these data sets, provided by the client Dr. Joan Dudney.
+The processed data is not yet available publicly, as it is being used in ongoing research.
+For more information on the processing of the initial data, please contact Dr. Joan Dudney.

+Project Goals:
 * Design a new workflow from a global to species level analysist to analyze sensitivity of trees to decreased water availability 🗺️
 * Create accurate risk maps for vulnerable species of trees :earth_americas:
-* Develop a shiny app that summarizes our findings on an easily accessible and user-friendly platform :computer:
+* Develop an interactive dashboard using R-Shiny app that summarizes our findings on an easily accessible and user-friendly platform :computer:

 ## Organization Structure

+climatree-mapping-repo:
+contains project scripts to process and calculate sensitivity.
+For more information, visit our [repo's README.md.](https://github.com/ClimaTree/climatree-mapping-repo)

+Climatree-shiny-dev

+contains dashboard scripts needed to run our outputs: mapping sensitivity.
+For more information, visit our [repo's README.md.](https://github.com/ClimaTree/climatree-shiny-dev)

 ```
 your-organization/
 ├── climatree-mapping-repo